-Tim Lyons is a partner in the firm’s Business Law and Litigation Department.
-His practice is devoted to complex civil litigation, with an emphasis on business and commercial disputes in both the state and federal courts of New Jersey.
+Tim Lyons is a partner and is Co-Chair of the firm’s Business Law and Litigation Department.
+His work is devoted to complex civil litigation, with an emphasis on business and commercial disputes in both the state and federal courts of New Jersey.
 His practice includes the prosecution of civil trials and appeals, administrative hearings, arbitrations and participation in other select alternative dispute resolution programs.

 Tim has been designated by the Supreme Court of New Jersey as a Certified Civil Trial Attorney, an honor bestowed on less than 2% of attorneys in New Jersey.
 He has also been honored as a Lifetime Member of The Million Dollar Advocates Forum, a national honorary organization of trial lawyers.
 The forum’s lifetime membership is limited to less than 1% of the lawyers in the United States.

-Tim received his Bachelor of Arts from the University of Notre Dame in 1987 and his Juris Doctor from Seton Hall University School of Law in 1990.
+Tim received his Bachelor of Arts from the University of Notre Dame, and his Juris Doctor from Seton Hall University School of Law.

 - New Jersey

 - United States District Court - District of New Jersey